kurtymckurt/TestPojo/README.md

 ```

-This example, shows how you can do it by implementing a provider globally for pojos that do not have a no arg constructor.
+You can add a provider to use for multiple class requirements.

 ```java
 @Value
 @Builder